Technology for New Employees

 The Xavier Employee Hub is the official communication channel for the University, offering a wide range of services, information and news.

-Xavier offers several different options for voice and conferencing communication:
+Xavier offers several different options for voice and web conferencing/communication:

 - Each office space is provided with a Cisco IP phone.
 Voicemail setup and related instructions are available online.